Genta-Technology/Kolosal-Plane/README.md

 ## Community and Support

 Kolosal Plane is an early-stage project – we’d love your help in making it better!
-If you have questions or want to connect with other developers using the tool, **join our Discord**: [Kolosal Plane Community](https://discord.gg/SqhynwDTbp).
+If you have questions or want to connect with other developers using the tool, **join our Discord**: [Kolosal AI](https://discord.gg/SqhynwDTbp).
 It’s a great place to share ideas, get support, and discuss data augmentation and fine-tuning techniques.

 Found a bug or have a feature request?
 Please open an issue on the GitHub repo.
 We welcome contributions – whether it’s reporting an issue, improving documentation, or adding new features.